 - Finally, to start the program, type the following, and press enter.

 Now simply type the IP address of the Linux box you wish to connect to and click OK

 If all goes well, you should be remotely connected to your Ubuntu Linux.

 Note that you can also connect using the internet broadcasted IP address.
-To do this, (if your using a router) you need to ensure that port 5900 is open for the local IP of the Linux box.
+To do this, (if your using a router) you need to ensure that port 5900 is open for the local IP of the Linux machine.